Fly Away Home: Plot

 Amy and Thomas practice flying the aircraft, but Igor, the weakest of the geese, who has a limp, accidentally hits the front of Amy's aircraft and lands in an isolated forest.
-While the group goes off to search for the bird, Glen Seifert returns to the Alden farm and confiscates the other geese.
-The next day, the Aldens free the geese, and Amy leads them on their migration to North Carolina.
+While the group goes off to search for the bird, Seifert returns to the Alden farm and confiscates the other geese.
+The next day, the Aldens free the geese from the government cages, and Amy leads them on their migration to North Carolina, keeping Igor strapped in her cockpit as he is unable to fly in his current condition.

 Making an emergency landing at Niagara Falls Air Reserve Station in western New York on the south shore of Lake Ontario, Amy and Thomas almost get arrested.
 They become national news, with residents cheering them on.

-Thomas and Amy meet an old woman with a vendetta against goose shooting, and she invites them to stay the night at her house.
-That night Amy asks Thomas why he seldom visited her and her mother.
+After their flock mingles with a larger wild flock which is being shot at by hunters, Thomas and Amy land and meet an old woman with a vendetta against goose shooting; she invites them to stay the night at her house.
+That night Amy asks Thomas why he rarely visited her and her mother.
 From her mother, she knows that her parents were artists, who tend to be selfish, and that her mother left for both of their sakes.
 Thomas tells her that he was afraid and angry at himself for letting them leave, so he spent the next ten years buried in his work.
 He apologizes to Amy.

 Thirty miles before reaching the bird sanctuary, Thomas's aircraft suffers a structural failure and crashes in a cornfield; having suffered a dislocated shoulder he tells Amy to finish the journey by herself.
 Thomas hitchhikes to the bird sanctuary.
 While waiting for the geese, Thomas, Susan, David, Barry, and many animal enthusiasts stand up to developers who are waiting to start the excavation of the site.

 Amy eventually appears with the geese, much to the joy of the townspeople and Amy's family, and to the dismay of the developers.
 The townspeople and the Aldens celebrate their victory.
-During the end credits, a note reveals that all 16 geese - including Igor - return to the Aldens' farm on their own in the following spring.
+During the end credits, a note reveals that all 16 geese - including a fully recovered Igor - returned to the Aldens' farm on their own in the following spring.